For Students and Graduates

 Finding companies who are committed to diversity: look beyond the D&I statements and seek action!

-Companies that pay to exhibit at a STEM Women event are making a clear statement.
-They are acknowledging that they want an inclusive, diverse working environment AND they are prepared to invest time and money in order to achieve this.
+Companies who exhibit at a STEM Women event are making a clear statement.
+They are acknowledging that they want an inclusive, diverse working environment and they are prepared to invest time and money in order to achieve this.

 Our events provide an opportunity for you to meet with companies who want to take positive action and address any gender imbalance that they may have.
 They want to meet students in person so that you can learn about their organisation and its values.

 Our STEM Women events are free for students and we run autumn events in most UK regions.
 We provide coaches to transport students from universities that are based near to each of our event venues.

 Attendees can meet with employers who are targeting female applicants (although our events are open to any student regardless of gender), hear inspirational keynote speakers and participate in panel discussions.
 Ultimately, however, our events inspire students to apply for graduate roles and could result in the job offer that you are hoping for!

 Every company that exhibits at a STEM Women event also posts vacancies on our website, enabling students and graduates to find jobs roles in STEM including science graduate jobs, graduate engineer jobs, graduate maths jobs and technology based jobs even if they are unable to attend an event.
 You can also upload your CV and update your profile.
 This enables employers who search our candidate database to find you and introduce relevant roles.
 All we ask is that you let us know if you find a job through our website or a STEM Women event so that we can send you a gift to say congratulations and highlight your story on our website!